-Most undergraduate certificate programs are offered online.
+Many undergraduate certificate programs are offered online.
 You can take advantage of flexibility and work at your own pace.
 You can also select a program based on your needs rather than having to choose based on location.

-Although graduate certificates are offered online, they are hybrid programs that require hands-on experiences.
+Although graduate certificates are offered online, some are hybrid programs that require hands-on experiences.
 Check with the online programs you are interested in to find out the specifics of what is required for the hands-on component.